JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 But how did they do this?

-SURAN is what we would today call a cross-layer program, managing both the routing of messages and the multiple access protocol together.
+SURAN is what we would today call a cross-layer program, managing both the routing of messages and the MAC protocol together.
 It would track the health of a link (might be jammed, overly congested, or the environment is just bad), re-route messages through healthier paths in the network, adjust the radio power of a node to adapt to changes in density of the network, and manage the rate of sending messages based on the network health.
 All together this made a highly dynamic and survivable network.

 Collision avoidance is a small component of this interconnected system, but if we were to isolate it, it would be random-access using spread-spectrum.
 Nodes send their packet, and if they don't hear an ACK after a short period, they update their view of network health and re-send (they might send to a new neighbor or wait longer, depends on how the rest of the SURAN system responds to the update of the network health).
 Collisions are minimized using CDMA (recall this means spreading messages across time using a spreading code), meaning almost no coordination is needed.